Application Deadline: Monday, February 17, 2014

 Thomas H. Leik, Sr. Wildlife Biology Scholarship

-The Thomas H. Leik, Sr. Wildlife Biology Scholarship provides support to graduate or undergraduate students in good academic standing in the Wildlife Biology Program.
+This fund provides support to graduate or undergraduate students in good academic standing in the Wildlife Biology program.
 It was established in memory of Thomas H. Leik, a fisheries biologist and wildlife statistician who worked for Montana Fish, Wildlife and Parks (1960-67) and the Wyoming Fish & Game Department (in the 1950s).

 Tom Spaulding Memorial Scholarship

 The Tom Spaulding Memorial Scholarship Fund was established in 1979 by the Forestry Alumni Association to honor the late Thomas C. Spaulding, former dean of the School of Forestry.
 Dean Spaulding was born in 1885, received his B.S. in Biology from the University of Montana in 1906, and his Master of Forestry from the University of Michigan in 1909.
 During World War I, he served as a Captain in the Army.
 He began teaching at UM's Forestry School in 1916 and was one of the first instructors of Range Management in the United States.
 He served as dean from 1923-1946.
 Dean Spaulding was instrumental in the establishment of the Montana Forest and Conservation Experiment Station and in the acquisition of Lubrecht Experimental Forest.
 With his guidance, the Forestry Club and the Montana Druids were established.
 He died in 1954, shortly before he was to retire.

 The scholarship is awarded to a junior or senior in any discipline in the College of Forestry and Conservation.
 It is based on professionalism, service to the College, and academic achievement.